8 Steps to a Healthier Heart

 Shake Off Some Salt

-The daily recommendation for sodium is 2,300 milligrams a day for healthy adults that's about 1 teaspoon.
+The daily recommendation for sodium is 2,300 milligrams a day for healthy adults — that's about 1 teaspoon.
 Since too much sodium can aggravate high blood pressure and kidney disease, people who suffer from these conditions should cap their salt intake to 1,500 milligrams or less.
 Sadly, many Americans take in closer to 4,700 milligrams per day.
 Since much of the sodium in Americans' diets comes from processed foods, cooking fresh food at home can help you cut back on sodium dramatically.
 Use herbs and spices to boost flavor and always choose low-sodium versions of canned soups, broths and sauces.
-Find out how much salt is too much.

 Opt for Omega-3 Fats